1996Rosy/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 **DOCUMENTATION**

-For my configuration I used the version 7.2 of apache thus my apache2-foreground is the updated version made for apache 7.2.
+For my configuration, the AJAX requests use the dynamic content I created at step 2 and generates a list of countries and their animals.

 ## Step 5: Dynamic reverse proxy configuration